lips-hci/stereo_ae400/README.md

  }
 ```

- Then install the setting to your system
+3. Install network setting into your system
 ```
  $ sudo mkdir -p /usr/etc/LIPS/lib
  $ sudo cp config/network.json /usr/etc/LIPS/lib/
 ```

 note: AE400 software looks for setting in system path ``/usr/etc/LIPS/lib/network.json``.
 If file is missing, default IP address _192.168.0.100_ is applied.

-5. run camera sample application by command-line.
+## Run camera sample application

+1. Launch app by bazel commandline
 ```
  $ bazel run //apps/ae400_camera
 ```

  note: make sure the host, AE400 camera, and the remote robot are at same network domain, so they can connect to each other.

-6. Open a web brower, connect to http://localhost:3000
+2. Open a web brower, connect to http://localhost:3000

  From left panel, select ae400_camera checkbox to enable depth/color channels for streaming.

  Here is a screenshot of Isaac Sight webpage.
  ![screenshot of Isaac Sight](screenshot_IsaacSight_ae400_demo.jpg)

-7. Enjoy!

-## Deploy the sample application to remote robot (optional)
+### Deploy the sample application to remote robot (optional)
 You can run the application on remote robot like Jetson Nano or TX2

 #### Deploy the sample application to remote robot